CoderDojoTC/micropython/docs/basics/06-wireless.md

 One June 30th, 2022 the [Raspberry Pi Foundation announced](https://www.raspberrypi.com/news/raspberry-pi-pico-w-your-6-iot-platform/) the availability of the Raspberry Pi Pico W.  This $6 microprocessor now supports WiFi and with a software upgrade it may soon support Bluetooth.

-The Pico W supports 802.11n wireless networking.
+The Pico W supports 2.4 Ghz 802.11n wireless networking.
 For MicroPython, we can use a MicroPython library built around the [lwip](https://savannah.nongnu.org/projects/lwip/) TCP/IP stack.
 This stack is accessible using the MicroPython [network](https://docs.micropython.org/en/latest/library/network.html#) functions.

 The WiFi chip used is the [Infineon CYW43439](https://www.infineon.com/cms/en/product/wireless-connectivity/airoc-wi-fi-plus-bluetooth-combos/cyw43439/) chip.
 This chip also uses an ARM architecture and has extensive support for Bluetooth wireless communication.